-KHP 6695 Thesis II (3) Independent research leadi
+KHP 6695 Thesis II (3)

 Independent research leading to the preparation of a scholarly paper related to sport and fitness management topic under the supervision of the student's advisory committee.
 The student's advisory committee will administer an oral examination covering the research and findings.
 Grading system is Pass/Fail.